GeneralTradingSarl/Computer_Agent/gui_agents/s1/README.md

     <img src="../../images/teaser.png" width="800">
 </p>

-Welcome to **Agent S**, an open-source framework designed to enable autonomous interaction with computers through Agent-Computer Interface.
+Welcome to **computer_Agent**, an open-source framework designed to enable autonomous interaction with computers through Agent-Computer Interface.
 Our mission is to build intelligent GUI agents that can learn from past experiences and perform complex tasks autonomously on your computer.

-Whether you're interested in AI, automation, or contributing to cutting-edge agent-based systems, we're excited to have you here!
+Whether you're interested in AI, automation, trading, or contributing to cutting-edge agent-based systems, we're excited to have you here!

 ## 🎯 Current Results